PHYS3888/Tutorial_BuildingLearningMachines/README.md

 Qualitatively explore the robustness of the memory restoration capability as a function of the proportion of weights you set to zero.

 :question::question::question:
-At approximately what proportion, `propCorrupt` does the network's performance start to break down?
+At approximately what proportion, `propCorrupt`, does the network cease to have useful function?

 * How does this compare to a computer circuit?
 * How close was your original guess?